manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 Just as this structure guides human developers effectively, it provides the AI assistant with the framework it needs to deliver solid results.

-You might think creating such documentation is excessive work.
-You're right — it is.
+You might think creating such documentation required quite some work.
+And you're right.
 But it's a necessary investment for a successful outcome.

-One of my favorite software development maxims is:
+In this context, one of my favorite software development maxims is:
 <br>***"Six weeks of implementation easily save you two hours of planning"***

 The sarcasm highlights an essential truth: the implementation phase is the most expensive place to compensate for inadequate planning.

-I always encourage my team to start at the whiteboard with their product manager, not at the keyboard.
+That's why I always encourage my team to start a project at the whiteboard with their product manager, and not at their keyboard.
 This principle applies equally well to AI collaboration.

-### The "Play It Back" Technique

-A particularly effective practice with AI is what I call "play it back": I start each session in "Ask" mode, requesting the AI to:
+Another important bit with regard to requirements: I start each Cursor session in "Ask" mode, requesting the AI to:

 1. Summarize the requirements in its own words
 2. Create an action plan
 3. Ask clarifying questions

-Only after this validation do I switch to "Agent" mode and begin implementation.
+Only after this validation step do I switch it to "Agent" mode and let it begin the implementation.

 ## Tool-Based Guard Rails